elhizazi1/ShizuCoreFetch/README.md

 ---

-## Acknowledgments & Design Assets
+## 🎨 Design & Architecture

-The user interface of Shizu CoreFetch relies on clean and professional iconography.
-The icons used throughout the application are sourced from the **[Iconsax](https://github.com/glenthemes/iconsax/tree/gh-pages)** library.
-To ensure optimal performance, crisp scaling across all screen densities, and memory efficiency on Android, all utilized icons were converted from their original formats into native Android Vector Drawable (XML) formats.
+The user interface of Shizu CoreFetch is built entirely using **Jetpack Compose**, ensuring a clean, modern, and highly performant design.
+All iconography and UI components are native to Compose and Material Design 3, completely eliminating external asset dependencies.
+This approach guarantees crisp scaling across all screen densities, fluid animations, and maximum memory efficiency on Android.

 ---